gerardroche/sublime-phpunit/README.md

 **Disabling code coverage by default**

-For instance, disable coverage by default and toggle it on when you need it.
+For instance, you can disable coverage by default and toggle it on when you need it.
 This will help keep your tests fast.

 ```js
 "phpunit.options": {